CMSgov/beneficiary-fhir-data/ops/services/04-idr-pipeline/README.md

 - sets the `CMD` to `sleep infinity` to keep the Task alive indefinitely
 - sets `ecs_exec` to `true` allowing an operator to `aws ecs execute-command ...` into the container
 - sets `reschedule` to `true` signaling to the Lambda to reschedule itself if the `idr-pipeline` Task is already running
+- leaves `cpu` and `memory` unset to use the defaults provided in the Task Definition

 ```json
 {